shiukaheng/the-lost-metropolis/development.md

 - Currently ViewerContext and EditorContext are just one big object with unrelated functionality, and some setValue functions are even passed down, causing some infinite rendering loop issues if setting of one property affects the value of another.
 Should seperate these into different contexts, but the reason why I initially structured like this is for ease of use.
 Perhaps find a state management library to improve this?
 Using useLazyEffect custom hook to get around this but is incredibly hacky.
 Basically does deep check of dependencyArray to see if the value has actually changed, and only actually call the callback if it did change.
 Will have impact on performance since these comparisons are not cheap if the dependencies are complex.

 - Refactor React components to be more readable

+NOTE: WHY DONT EDITOR UI ELEMENTS DIRECTLY INTERFACE WITH USEBUFFERPOST??!
+WILL SAVE YOU A LOT OF TIME!